rayinteezs/QuentinFAIDIDEy/README.md

 - open the dashboard to watch for errors
 - adjust the number of microservice replica, the concurrencies, scale up your databases/caches, etc...

+There are three ways to deploy the service:
+- Deployment/custom deployments where you have all required units deployed independently (not advised for production as you would rather have control over the number of replicas)
+- Simple deployment in a docker swarm stack
+- Advanced deployment in kubernetes

 ## Known issue
 - There is a missing total_input value in the lists from the `block_transaction` table when the redis utxo cache is not used (10% of transactions approximately are affected if you are using the utxo cache, 100% if not).
-This is not fatal to graphsense and there is also an option to ignore that table.
+This is not fatal to graphsense as this value does not seems to be used, and there is also an option to ignore that table completely.
 - Some schema types has been changed in newer development Graphsense versions and we would need to make it compatible with future releases.
 - Running the transformation cause an overflow on the transaction index despise that it's a big int.
 A fix is described in the following section.